AWTENN/kickstarter-analysis/README.md

 - I can conclude from the Outcomes Based on Goals chart that KickStarter Campaigns for plays with a goal of less than 5000 are more likely to be successful than all other campaign goals.

+- The limitiations of this dataset could be that there were no descriptors of who was creating the KickStarter.
+Like say if Christopher Walken wanted it for "Walken on Sunshine" it could not get money because he is a famous actor who should be able to fund the play itself.
+That also is a limitation with the Spotlight column.
+What kind of Spotlight does it mean?
+Did the campaign go viral on twitter, did an actor happen to see the campaign and donated handsomely, what qualifies as spotlight?
+I feel there could be many more conclusions drawn from Author of a Kickstarter , and how Spotlight was gained on a  Kickstarter.

 - A chart that I would very much like to see is a chart of Plays Outcomes based on Goals with a filter of Spotlight.
+I believe that Spotlight is how many people had seen the campaign, and from a cursory glance it looked like many of the successful KickStarters had a Spotlight of "Yes".